baldonia/BNLDAQ/README.md

 # BNLDAQ

-BN:DAQ is the data acquisition software for the 1T and 30T WbLS testbeds at Brookhaven National Lab (BNL).
+BNLDAQ is the data acquisition software for the 1T and 30T WbLS testbeds at Brookhaven National Lab (BNL).
 It is based on [ToolDAQ](https://github.com/ToolFramework/ToolApplication) and contains code for controlling CAEN digitizers and CAEN high voltage (HV) supply boards.

 ****************************